Lokathor/beryllium/README.md

   * On Linux you can use the [installer script](install-sdl2.sh) in this repo.
     Either run it as is with `sudo` for a default install (to `/usr/local/lib`) or adjust it to fit your needs.
 Linux programmer are all pros, right?

+`fermium` does a static binding by default, so once you build your program it won't depend on SDL2 files any longer.

 Also, somewhat related, you'll probably want to set the [window_subsystem](https://doc.rust-lang.org/reference/attributes.html#crate-only-attributes)